theoeif/zigzag/README.md

 ## PostgreSQL Setup for Zigzag

-This guide walks you through configuring PostgreSQL locally for your project, fixing common connection issues, and testing your setup.
+The following walks you through configuring PostgreSQL locally for your project, fixing common connection issues, and testing your setup.
+The project use sqlite3 with a dump db.sqlite3 by default in local.

 ---